 While banking requirements to get a mortgage today are tighter than they were before the 2007 housing crisis, homebuyers can still easily find themselves biting off more than they can chew—and may not realize it until after the purchase is complete.
 Here are five signs you are buying a home you cannot afford.

 Creative Mortgage Terms

-Likewise, if your broker encourages you to accept mortgage terms that are less than ideal with a plan to refinance somewhere down the road, that in itself is a red flag, as there is no guarantee you will be able to refinance into better terms.
+Likewise, if your broker encourages you to accept mortgage terms that are less than ideal with a plan to refinance somewhere down the road, that's a definite red flag.
+There is no guarantee you will be able to refinance into better terms.
 If the financing feels forced in any way, you are taking on more than you can handle, which can spell trouble later.

 Down Payment Assistance Programs

 You Have Just Enough to Cover the Payment

 You’ve done your due diligence and used a mortgage payment calculator to figure out that you can fit the new payment into your budget.
 There’s no wiggle room, but you feel you can “make it work.”

 Borrowing From a Retirement Account

 Many homebuyers borrow from their retirement accounts to help cover their down payment.
-While it’s true that you can withdraw funds penalty-free from a Roth IRA to buy your first home, it’s also true that you are unplugging funds that were intended for the future.
+While you can withdraw funds penalty-free from a Roth IRA to buy your first home, remember that you are tapping into funds that were intended for the future.
 Remember the reason you chose to save for retirement in the first place.
 If dipping into your retirement savings is your only option for purchasing a home, consider that a warning sign.

 You Have a Sinking Feeling

 It’s not easy to admit, but you will know deep down if the home you’re buying is too much.
-If you have doubts or misgivings, you’ll be doing yourself a favor by paying attention to them — even if it means passing on the home you had your heart set on.
+If you have doubts or misgivings, you’ll be doing yourself a favor by paying attention to them, even if it means passing on the home you had your heart set on.